CVSSP/sisec-mus-18-pick-the-best/site/index.md

 Examples of things that might influence your decision:

 - Portions of the original recording missing
-- Artifacts, such a noise
+- Artefacts, such as noise
 - Changes to the timbre of the singing-voice
 - The presence of other instruments that are not absent in the reference